The STEM Spatial Cognition Enhancement Project

 In collaboration with The University of Glasgow, The STEM Spatial Cognition Enhancement Project, or STEM SPACE, will bring a spatialised maths curriculum – teaching typical maths lessons with more spatial activities – to children aged eight to nine years across schools throughout the West of Scotland.

-The project, led by Professor Quintin Cutts at the University of Glasgow and supported by an advisory board of experts from across the field of spatial skills development and cognition, aims to develop the evidence needed to produce a transformative method for improving children’s ability and confidence across STEM subjects, independent of background or birth.
+The project, led by Professor Quintin Cutts at the University of Glasgow, backed by the Turner Kirk Trust, and supported by an advisory board of experts from across the field of spatial skills development and cognition, aims to develop the evidence needed to produce a transformative method for improving children’s ability and confidence across STEM subjects, independent of background or birth.
+STEM SPACE builds upon successful research undertaken in Australian schools by the University of Canberra.
+Materials from the Australian study have been evaluated by the Glasgow researchers and adapted for the context of STEM SPACE’s adapted curriculum.

 The Impact